veltzer/demos-lang-bash/src/exercises/show_table/exercise.md

 What do you need to do?
 Read the values in the original table and "pad" them with spaces so that each entry will be 8 characters wide.
-Dont worry about entries which are more than 7 characters wide, there will be no entires like that.
+Don't worry about entries which are more than 7 characters wide, there will be no entries like that.